Powernap/powernap.github.io/source/_posts/2013-12-07-watch-twitch-using-vlc-in-osx.markdown

 title: "Watch Twitch using VLC in OS X"
 date: 2013-12-07 00:20:42 +0100
 comments: true
-categories: [Twitch, VLC, OSX, streaming, Homebrew, livestreamer]
+categories: [Twitch, VLC, OSX, streaming, Homebrew, livestreamer, rtmpdump]
 ---

 If you own a Retina-Macbook you problably struggle with fairly high CPU load and bad performance when watching Twitch-channels using the standard flash-based player in the browser.